jspsych/jsPsych/docs/markdown_docs/features/randomization-repetition.md

 In the above example, there are two trials in the block.
 Both trials will occur (in a random order), and then the block will repeat 4 more times.
 The randomized order only applies to each individual repetition, so each set of two trials will contain one happy face and one sad face.

+## Generating random orders of parameter values

+The [jsPsych.randomization](../core-library/jspsych-randomization.md) module in the core library contains functions that assist with generating random orders of trial parameters.